IsaiahBDoesCode/TrinityDemo/README.md

 5: While in the directory, run the command: ```ng serve --open```

-This should spin the app up and open it in your default web browser.
+This will spin the app up and open it in your default web browser.